Click & Collect: Curbside Pick Up vs. BOPIL

-- Using real-time inventory information, retailers’ sites inform customers about available store pick up options.
+- Using real-time inventory information, retailers’ sites inform customers about available store pickup location options.

 - A store associate picks and packs the order.

-- A store associate delivers order into the locker.
+- A store associate securely places the delivery into the locker.

 - Customers are notified that their order is ready for pick-up.

-- Customers come into the store and collect their order at their convenience.
+- Customers come into their designated physical store and collect their order at their convenience.
 Note: order pickup with BOPIL typically takes less than 30 seconds.

 The Key Advantages of BOPIL

-Click and collect options solve the problem of last-mile delivery.
-In fact, Target estimates that it costs an average of 40% less when shoppers pick up their orders curbside or in stores, compared with shipping from a warehouse.
+Click and collect service options solve the problem of last-mile delivery.
+In fact, Target estimates that it costs an average of 40% less when shoppers choose a BOPIS option, such as picking up their orders curbside or in stores, compared with the average shipping costs from a warehouse.

 - Incremental Purchases and Sales – 61% of customers make an incremental purchase just by virtue of entering the store!
 And, customers whose wait times are two minutes and under (like BOPIL), are four times more likely to purchase again.